If you’ve ever struggled with Twitter header dimensions you’re not alone…

 Twitter’s guidelines for header photos

 Before we dive into some optimization tactics, let’s go over Twitter’s recommended guidelines for header images.

 - Header photo recommended dimensions are 1500px by 500px

 - Photos can be in any of the following formats: JPG, GIF, or PNG.
 (Twitter does not support animated GIFs for profile or header images.)

 Here’s the problem…

-Even if you follow these guidelines, your header image may still look like crap after you’ve uploaded.
+Even if you follow these guidelines, your header image may not look right after you’ve uploaded it.
 That’s because you need to account for your profile picture and the “invisible area”.

 In reality, the recommended Twitter header dimensions actually look like this:

 Let’s cover the profile picture area and the invisible area in a bit more detail.

 Ensuring your profile picture doesn’t interfere with your header photo is actually more complicated than you think.
 That’s because the position of your profile picture in relation to the cover photo actually changes depending on your screen’s resolution.